Want to know if your website is fulfilling your target objectives?

 Wrapping It Up

-There you have it: four Google Analytics goals examples that you should be tracking in order to get the most out of your website.
+There you have it: four examples of Google Analytics goals that you should be tracking in order to get the most out of your website.

 Now that you know a little bit more about the different types of goals in Google Analytics and the best ones to track, why not head over to GA right now and set up some goals?
 And don’t forget the goal value, so you can firm up your ROI and have some solid data to bring to the Zoom call.